 Archaeology is a global discipline in which a comparative perspective is brought to bear on all types of material culture in the pursuit of understanding people of the distant and recent past.
-To this end, the Department of Archaeology provides education and training in the recovery, analysis, and interpretation of the material remains of the human past, including the application of scientific techniques, as well as the study of archaeological heritage.
+To this end, archaeologists at BU provide education and training in the recovery, analysis, and interpretation of the material remains of the human past, including the application of scientific techniques, as well as the study of archaeological heritage.

 Application and Admission

 Application for the joint BA/MA in Archaeology is open only to students who have declared a major in archaeology.
 Students may apply as early as the 4th semester of academic year enrollment but no later than the 6th semester of academic year enrollment.
 As stated on the GRS website, application deadlines are as follows: